Pope Francis accepts resignation of cardinal connected to a financial scandal

 A month later, according to the Catholic News Agency, Vatican prosecutors and Italian authorities seized electronics belonging to Raffaele Mincione, one of the key figures in the deal.

-Francis, who became pope in 2013, has spoken often about rooting out corruption and better-managing the Vatican’s finances after decades of scandals.
+Francis, who became pope in 2013, has spoken often about rooting out corruption and better managing the Vatican’s finances after decades of scandals.